Master of Arts in Special Education

-- L&I 636 - Educational Practices for the Learning Specialist (3 units)
+- L&I 636 - Educational Practices for the Learning Specialist (3)

-- L&I 665 - Development of Legal and Educational Foundations for the Learning Specialist (3 units)
+- L&I 665 - Development of Legal and Educational Foundations for the Learning Specialist (3)

 - A Beginning Teacher Preparation Intensive, these classes meet the last two weeks in July.

-- L&I 622 - Instructional Uses of Technology for Learning Specialists (2 units)
+- L&I 622 - Instructional Uses of Technology for Learning Specialists (2)

 - Classes, meeting once per week in the evening, address the foundations of teaching and special education, technology integration, special education laws and processes, and classroom management techniques.

 - Continuing Intern Teaching Seminar courses, meeting a few Thursdays each semester, provide relevant instruction at the university, support

 in your classrooms, reflection, assessments, and evaluation of